catppuccin/vscode/README.md

 ## Support

-If you have any questions regarding this port, feel free to [open an issue](https://github.com/catppuccin/vscode/issues) or ask in [our Discord](https://discord.catppuccin.com), where we have a [dedicated forum](https://discord.com/channels/907385605422448742/1020275848940626002) for support.
+If you have any questions regarding this darker variant, feel free to [open an issue](https://github.com/carlweis/catppuccin-dark/issues).
+For general Catppuccin support, you can ask in [their Discord](https://discord.catppuccin.com).

 ## Development